Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 - Against the spread, USC is 4-6-0 this season.

-- The Trojans have covered the spread once this year when underdogs by 4 points or more (in two chances).
+- The Trojans have been underdogs by 4.5 points or more two times this season and covered the spread once.

-- USC's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).
+- USC's games this season have hit the over on six of 10 set point totals (60%).

-- The Trojans score seven more points per game (30) than the Golden Bears surrender (23).
+- This season the Trojans score seven more points per game (30) than the Golden Bears surrender (23).

-- USC is 4-5 against the spread and 4-5 overall when the team puts up more than 23 points.
+- USC is 4-5 against the spread and 4-5 overall in games when it records more than 23 points.

-- USC is 4-6 against the spread and 4-6 overall when the team amasses more than 362.7 yards.
+- In games that USC totals over 362.7 yards, the team is 4-6 against the spread and 4-6 overall.

-- The Trojans have 18 giveaways this season, while the Golden Bears have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.